Residential Treatment Center

 Residential treatment, sometimes known as inpatient treatment, is what comes to mind when most people picture “rehab”.
-Patients remain on premises for the duration (35 days) and take part in group therapy, individual therapy, support meetings, and more.
+Patients remain on premises for the duration (up to 35 days) and take part in group therapy, individual therapy, support meetings, and more.

 What is Residential Treatment?

-Residential Treatment takes place at our facility and involves staying as a full time resident for 35 – 45 days.
-Before enrolling in residential treatment, patients may first be asked to undergo medical detoxification, during which they withdraw from their substance, occasionally through the use of supplemental medications that ease withdrawal symptoms.
+Residential Treatment takes place at our facility and involves staying as a full-time resident for 30 – 45 days.
+Before enrolling in our inpatient treatment, patients may first be asked to undergo medical detox, during which they withdraw from their substance, occasionally through the use of supplemental medications that ease withdrawal symptoms.

-The goal of Landmark’s residential treatment program is to stabilize and improve the life functionality of patients who have already completed withdrawal from alcohol, opiates, sedatives, or other mind-altering substances.
-The program is transitional in nature and aims to ultimately return the patient to their community sober, healthy, and prepared to continue their recovery.
+The goal of Landmark’s residential program is to stabilize and improve the life functionality of patients who have already completed withdrawal from alcohol, opiates, sedatives, or other mind-altering substances.
+The residential treatment program is transitional in nature and aims to ultimately return the patient to their community prepared to continue their recovery.

 Our residential treatment program is centered around teaching the patient skills related to continued sobriety, with therapy sessions designed to explore the underlying triggers of substance abuse, and support groups designed to help recovering addicts share their story in a safe, private environment.
 Here the patient can build a network of support and skills that can last well beyond our doors.

-Rehab is carefully structured so that patients have a balance of structure and free time.
-Not all treatment centers operate the same way, but many offer some form of both group and individual therapy sessions.
-Patients will be assigned to therapists and counselors in either group blocks or assigned to meet with their individual clinician daily.
+Our inpatient treatment is carefully structured so that patients have a balance of structure and free time.
+Not all residential treatment centers operate the same way, but many offer some form of both group and individual therapy sessions.
+Patients will be assigned to therapists and counselors in either group blocks or assigned to meet with their individual clinician weekly.

 Patients will convene in a group setting with one or more therapists/counselors to learn about the recovery process.
 Topics can range from 12-Step, SMART Recovery, and Seeking Safety to broader topics such as family dynamics, the disease of addiction, and skills for fighting cravings.
 Group therapy may sound like the last place you want to deal with your personal issues, but the truth is that many patients share similar stories and points of view.